Nonlocal Gagliardo-Nirenberg-Sobolev type inequality: Abstract

 \section{Abstract}

-We establish Gagliardo-Nirenberg-Sobolev type inequalities on nonlocal Sobolev spaces driven by $p$-L\'evy integrable functions, by imposing some appropriate growth conditions on the associated critical function.
-This gives rise to the embedding of the local and the nonlocal Sobolev spaces into Orlicz type spaces.
-The Gagliardo-Nirenberg-Sobolev type inequalities, as in the classical context, turn out to have some reciprocity with Poincar\'e and Poincar\'e-Sobolev type inequalities.
+We establish Gagliardo-Nirenberg-Sobolev type inequalities on nonlocal Sobolev spaces driven by $p$-L\'{e}vy integrable kernels, by imposing some appropriate growth conditions on the associated critical function.
+This naturally allows to devise Sobolev embeddings, as well as, compact embeddings of nonlocal Sobolev spaces into Orlicz type spaces.
+The Gagliardo-Nirenberg-Sobolev type inequalities, as in the classical context, turn out to have some reciprocity with Poincar\'{e} and Poincar\'{e}-Sobolev type inequalities.
 The classical fractional Sobolev inequality is also derived as a direct consequence.